 Collection Mode: face to face interview, web-based self-administered questionnaire (CAWI), Computer-Assisted Personal Interviewing (CAPI)

-Collection Size: UniData supplies: 1 dataset in SPSS format; 1 dataset in STATA format; 2 questionnaire in PDF format (eng, ita); 1 methodological notes in PDF format (eng) (5 file)
+Collection Size: UniData supplies: 1 dataset in SPSS format; 1 dataset in STATA format; 2 questionnaire in PDF format (eng, ita); 1 methodological notes in PDF format (eng); 1 ZIP file including the documentation from the source (translation of question numbers in the questionnaire into variable names in the dataset) (6 file)

 Data Use Restriction:

 UniData – official representative for the dissemination of Eurobarometer surveys in Italy – provides a free data access for all Italian residents upon registration.
 Data are released in according to GESIS Licence (Category 0), available at this link.
 Other users will need to contact the GESIS Data Archive.